OFFICE: (808) 294-3332

 How Long Does a DEEG Study Usually Last?

-A DEEG study can be anywhere from one hour to overnight.
+A DEEG study can be anywhere from thirty minutes to an hour.

 Does DEEG Hurt?